Formality criteria for algebras over operads: Introduction

 \section{Introduction}

-The notion of formality of differential graded algebras is a very important one.
 One says that a differential graded algebra $A$ is \emph{formal} if it is quasi-isomorphic to its cohomology graded algebra $H(A)$.
+This notion has been studied in multiple occasions.
 The most famous instance of formality in the mathematical literature is probably the paper \cite{DGMS} by Deligne, Griffiths, Morgan and Sullivan, in which the authors showed that if $X$ is a compact K\"ahler manifold, then the de Rham algebra $\mathrm{DR}(X)$ of $X$ is formal.
-This has important consequences in the study of the topology of the manifold $X$.
+This has important consequences in the study of the topology of $X$.

 The case of formality for differential graded Lie algebras is also a well studied subject.
-It is well known that differential graded Lie algebras are fundamental objects in the realm of deformation theory, and that to every dg Lie algebra $L$ one can associate a natural deformation functor.
+It is well known that dg Lie algebras are fundamental objects in the realm of deformation theory: a guiding principle by Deligne states that every deformation problem in characteristic zero is controlled by a dg Lie algebra.
+In particular, every dg Lie algebra $L$ can be associated to a natural deformation functor.
 Moreover, if $L$ is assumed to be formal, the deformation functor is simplified considerably.

-In \cite{GM} Goldman and Millson used the same approach of \cite{DGMS} to prove that the dg Lie algebra of exterior differential forms taking values in certain flat vector bundles is formal.
+In \cite{GM}, Goldman and Millson used the same approach of \cite{DGMS} to prove that the dg Lie algebra of exterior differential forms taking values in certain flat vector bundles is formal.
 A geometric consequence of this result is that the moduli space of certain representations of the fundamental group of a compact K\"ahler manifold has at most quadratic singularities.

 Another very famous manifestation of formality is found in the seminal paper \cite{Ko} of Kontsevich.
 Consider the algebra $A$ of smooth functions on a differentiable manifold, then Kontsevich proves that the dg Lie algebra of the Hochschild cochain complex of $A$ (with Hochschild differential and Gerstenhaber bracket) is formal.
 A corollary of this result shows that every finite-dimensional Poisson manifold can be canonically quantized in the sense of deformation quantization.